SCRT-HQ/VaporShell/docs/glossary/Add-VSIoTAnalyticsDatasetDatasetContentDeliveryRule.md

 ## SYNOPSIS
 Adds an AWS::IoTAnalytics::Dataset.DatasetContentDeliveryRule resource property to the template.
-When data set contents are created they are delivered to destination specified here.
+When dataset contents are created, they are delivered to destination specified here.

 ## SYNTAX